 The City of Vancouver provides engineering direction and technical expertise in the planning, review and design of efficient stormwater systems.
 We promote clean water practices to protect, preserve or improve surface water and groundwater resources.

-You can now view the City of Vancouver's 2014 Stormwater Management Plan.
-Also below, you will find the 2012 Stormwater Management Plan and the full list of elements to Vancouver's Surface and Groundwater Management program, including information about changes to the city's Municipal Codes relating to Stormwater Management, as required to meet the Phase II Municipal Stormwater Permit for Western Washington, issued by the state Department of Ecology.
+You can now view the City of Vancouver's 2015 Stormwater Management Plan.
+Also below, you will find the past Stormwater Management Plans and the full list of elements to Vancouver's Surface and Groundwater Management program, including information about changes to the city's Municipal Codes relating to Stormwater Management, as required to meet the Phase II Municipal Stormwater Permit for Western Washington, issued by the state Department of Ecology.

 The Washington State Department of Ecology (WDOE) issued the Western Washington Phase II Municipal Stormwater Permit in January of 2007.
 Five counties and 81 cities in Western Washington, including the City of Vancouver, must follow the guidelines in this permit to manage stormwater before it discharges to surface water.